When I first started to invest, I could only afford a measly $50 per month.

 Another appealing feature of Lending Club, for those that don’t want anything to do with the stock market, is that it operates completely independently of the stock market.
 When you turn on the news and see the Dow Jones is either 400 points or down 500 points it doesn’t matter when you are utilizing a peer to peer lender like Lending Club.
 You sit back and collect the interest and take it as cash or you can reinvest it to new notes and make even more interest.

 Depending on which type of account you open you may have some fees with Lending Club.
-If you open a retirement account (IRA, Roth IRA, etc.) you will have some annual fees until your account reaches a balance of $10,000.
-In my Lending Club review you can learn more about the fees and how I have been using the service.
+If you open a retirement account (IRA, Roth IRA, etc.) you will need a minimum deposit of $5,500 to open your account, but there are no monthly fees after that.
+In my Lending Club review you can learn more about the platform and how I have been using the service.

 Let Robots Invest for You – Betterment